ecalder6/azure-gaming/README.md

 After you are done with a gaming session, I recommend you stop (deallocate) the VM **using the Azure portal**.
 When it's stopped (deallocated), you don't have to pay for the VM.
 If you shut it down from Windows, you will still have to pay.
 Below are the steps for stopping a VM in portal:
 1. Login to [Azure portal](https://portal.azure.com)
 2. On the left-hand side, click on All resources
-3. Click on the VM you've created (for automated, the VM name is CloudGaming).
+3. Click on the VM you've created.
 4. Click on Stop on the top.

 To start the VM, follow the steps above except that you click on start.